General election 2024: who’s in the Labour cabinet?

 Sign up

 But who will be enacting Labour’s policies on Starmer’s behalf?
-Here’s a round up of who is in the new cabinet.
+Here’s a round-up of who is in the new cabinet.

 Who’s in the Labour cabinet?

-Some members of his top team have lost their seats and will therefore need to be replaced.
+While the PM already had a shadow cabinet in place during his time in opposition, some members of his top team lost their seats and will therefore need to be replaced.
 Most prominent among these were former shadow paymaster general Jon Ashworth, and ex-shadow culture secretary Thangam Debbonaire.

 We’ve outlined who the key members of the government are when it comes to your personal finances.
-Ministers for specific briefs, such as housing and pensions, are unlikely to be announced until late on Friday - or over the weekend.

 Rachel Reeves stands outside 11 Downing Street after Labour wins the general election (Hollie Adams/Bloomberg via Getty Images)